mlhartme/yogi/README.md

 # Yogi

 Vocabulary trainer.
 For Germans to learn e.g. English.
-Implemented with springboot, thymeleaf and bootstrap.
+Implemented with Spring Boot 2.5, Thymeleaf and Bootstrap 5.

 ## Build and run locally